- Bachelor of Social Work degree, University of Manitoba, 1979.

 - Registered Clinical Social Worker, BC College of Social Workers, 1990

-I have always been committed to life-long learning, and so my university education has always been augmented by participation in numerous training programs, seminars, and workshops during the course of my 30 year (+) career in clinical social work.
+I have always been committed to life-long learning, and so my university education has always been augmented by participation in numerous training programs, seminars, and workshops during the course of my 35 year (+) career in clinical social work.
 I have held a particular interest in Jungian analytical psychology; individual depth psychotherapy; developmental psychology; relationship therapy; family systems theory; addictions and eating disorders; and the prevalence, meaning and treatment of depression.
 Much of my training has been in these areas.
-I have also met the extensive educational requirements to become a member of the Collaborative Family Separation Professionals and a charter member of the BC Collaborative Roster Society.
+I have also met the extensive educational requirements to act as a child specialist or divorce coach within an interdisciplinary collaborative separation process.

 - Centre for Personal and Community Development, (now Lethbridge Family Services), Counsellor/Coordinator of group services